Slicer/Slicer/Docs/user_guide/modules/markups.md

   - shortest distance on surface: curve points are forced to be on the selected model's surface points, connected with a minimal-cost path across the model mesh's edges
 - Constrain to Model: Model to constrain the curve to.
 For curve types linear, spline, Kochanek spline, and polynomial the curves will be generated from the control points and then projected onto the surface.
 For `shortest distance on surface` curve type the curve is generated directly on this model.
 - Surface: surface used for `shortest distance on surface` curve type and cost function that is minimized to find path connecting two control points
+- Advanced:
+  - Maximum projection distance: The maximum search radius tolerance defining the allowable projection distance for projecting curve points.
+It is specified as a percentage of the model's bounding box diagonal in world coordinate system.

+Resample section:
-Resample section: Replace control points by curve points sampled at equal distances.
-If a model node is selected for `Constrain points to surface` then the resampled points will be projected to the chosen model surface.
+- Output node: Replace control points by curve points sampled at equal distances.
+- Constrain points to surface: If a model node is selected then the resampled points will be projected to the chosen model surface.
+- Advanced:

-Advanced section: Set the maximum search radius tolerance defining the allowable projection distance for projecting curve points and for projecting resampled control points.
+  - Maximum projection distance: The maximum search radius tolerance defining the allowable projection distance for projecting resampled control points.
 It is specified as a percentage of the model's bounding box diagonal in world coordinate system.

 ## Information for developers